How To Live Together While Maintaining Privacy And Independence

 4. Create Space In Your Basement

 The perfect solution may be right under your feet.
-Renovate your basement to give your parents a comfortable and well-appointed place to live.
-An apartment-like space could include a small kitchen, full bathroom, living area and bedroom.
-Look into installing an elevator or chair lift that will make it easy for your aging parents to access the basement and other levels of your home safely.
+Renovate your basement to create a comfortable and well-appointed place to live.
+An apartment-like space could include a small kitchen, full bathroom, living area, and bedroom.
+Consider installing an elevator or chair lift that will make it easy for family members with disabilities to access the basement safely.

 Many jurisdictions require egress to the outdoors from a basement bedroom, so check with a homebuilder to understand the regulations where you live.
 A separate entrance from the basement to the outdoors allows for a greater sense of privacy and independence, too.